-Even if the plaintiff is able to establish all the prima facie elements of one of the 7 torts above, the defendant may have been "privileged" to commit that tort.
+Even if the plaintiff is able to establish all the prima facie elements of one of the seven torts above, the defendant may have been "privileged" to commit that tort.
 We will examine ten privileges.
+The defendant may be able to assert one or more to each of plaintiff's claims.